Edmund Grindal: Bishop of London

-He returned to England in January 1559 in the company of his friend Edwin Sandys, later to be Archbishop of Canterbury, on the day that Elizabeth I was crowned.
+He returned to England in January 1559 in the company of his friend Edwin Sandys, later to be Archbishop of York, on the day that Elizabeth I was crowned.
 He was soon gathered in to the body of men who would be at the centre of establishing the reformed church.
 He was appointed to the committee to revise the liturgy, and was one of the Protestant representatives at the Westminster conference.
 In July 1559 he was elected Master of Pembroke Hall in succession to the recusant Thomas Young (1514?–1580) and finally created Bishop of London in succession to Edmund Bonner, six years after his first nomination in Edward's reign.
 About this time he ordained his friend the martyrologist John Foxe.

 Grindal had qualms about vestments and other traces of "popery" as well as about the Erastianism of Elizabeth's ecclesiastical government.
 Firmly Protestant, he did not mind recommending that a Roman Catholic priest "might be put to some torment", and in October 1562 he wrote to William Cecil, begging to know "if that second Julian, the king of Navarre, is killed; as he intended to preach at St Paul's Cross, and might take occasion to mention God's judgements on him".
 Nevertheless, he was reluctant to execute judgements on English Puritans, and failed to give Matthew Parker much assistance in rebuilding the shattered fabric of the English Church.
 Indeed he had appointed a number of Marian exiles who went on to play a major role in the resistance to Parker:Thomas Huyck, Thomas Cole, John Pullain, James Calfhill, Alexander Nowell.

 Grindal lacked that firm faith in the supreme importance of uniformity and autocracy which enabled John Whitgift to persecute nonconformists whose theology was identical to his own.
 London, which was always a difficult see, involved Bishop Sandys in similar troubles when Grindal had gone to York.
 As it was, although Parker said that Grindal "was not resolute and severe enough for the government of London", his attempts to enforce the use of the surplice evoked angry protests, especially in 1565, when many nonconformists were suspended.
 This developed into a breakaway movement that formed the London Underground Church.
 Grindal repeatedly raided their services and imprisoned worshippers, but generally for short spells, agreeing with the Privy Council 'to move [them] to be conformable by gentleness'.
 Grindal of his own accord denounced Thomas Cartwright to the council in 1570.
 Other anxieties were brought upon him by the burning of his cathedral in 1561, for although Grindal himself is said to have contributed £1,200 towards its rebuilding, the laity and even the clergy of his diocese were not generous.